Pennsylvania State Subsidy Profile

 2. What are the eligibility criteria for the State-funded adoption assistance program?

-In order to be eligible for state-funded adoption assistance a child must be a special needs child as defined above, less than eighteen years of age, in foster care for no less than six months, and in the legal custody of a county agency or agency approved by the Department of Public Welfare (DPW).
+In order to be eligible for state-funded adoption assistance a child must be a special needs child as defined above, less than eighteen years of age, or twenty-one years of age and eligible for extension, in foster care for no less than six months, and in the legal custody of a county agency or agency approved by the Department of Public Welfare (DPW).

 3. The maximum basic monthly adoption assistance maintenance payment in Pennsylvania is: